 We’ve still got work to do when it comes to those with complex needs - especially supporting them to make and maintain social connections as well as making sure they still get to exercise choice about who supports them.

 What are we doing about the things that could be improved?

-Our new Involvement Coordinator, Emma Baker, will be looking at the survey findings together with feedback from our Members' Boards, gathered at Brandon Voices events.
+Our new Involvement Coordinator will be looking at the survey findings together with feedback from our Members' Boards, gathered at Brandon Voices events.